zulvkr/StaticForm/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

 - The idea of using [htm](https://github.com/developit/htm) for NetlifyCMS from this [boilerplate](https://github.com/danurbanowicz/eleventy-netlify-boilerplate/)
-- Lots of people who used 11ty with Tailwind, and finally convince me to try Tailwind.
+- Lots of people who used 11ty with Tailwind and finally convinced me